“O, would some power the giftie give us

 Future Directions: There is virtually no limit to the extent to which the project can extend itself in the endeavour to promote a more emperical approach to comprehension of Chinese perceptions.
 The scope of the translations could be expanded to include more journals and more themes.
 More importantly, qualitative extension to include TV and other digital media, social media above all, could be considered.
 That is a goal which has been on the anvil right from the start but has had to await augmentation of resources at the disposal of the project.
 Still newer areas, such as translations of books on India published in China, could also be thought of.

-More broadly, study of the media (of any country, even a one-party dominated and controlled State like China) offers immense potential for ‘prying’ into its domestic polity and society and getting a handle on its way of thinking in general.
+More broadly, study of the media (of any country, even a one-party dominated and controlled State like China) offers immense potential for ‘prying’ into its domestic polity and society and getting a handle on its ‘way of thinking’ in general.
 The long term goal of the project can, accordingly, not be anything less.
-This — study of Chinese society and its domestic political processes and their inter-play with that country’s foreign policy — is an aspect which has not received much attention in the country.
-Not, at any hand, on the basis of any independent sources or ‘bases’ separate from the preoccupations and concerns of established China watching centres in other countries, mainly in the industrialised world.
+This — study of Chinese society and its domestic political processes and their inter-play with that country’s foreign policy — is an aspect which has not been attempted in the China discourse in the country.
+Not, at any hand, on the basis of any independent sources or standpoints separate from the preoccupations and concerns of established China watching centres in other countries, mainly in the industrialised world.
 Approaching study of the Chinese polity and society from the perspective of its media coverage of India and its neighbouring countries offers one such independent ‘peg’ for making good that omission.

 Acknowledgements: The initial compilation (of items on Prime Minister Modi’s visit to China in May 2015), crucial for any ‘start-up’ venture to take-off (as the core that is a pre-requisite for further accretion), was made possible by the generous support of a number of well wishers, and voluntary contribution of their services by quite a few students, teachers and others with bilingual felicity (both Indian and Chinese, located in India and abroad).
 Their readiness to spare time and energies, especially those who contributed translations and proof-reading advice gratis or at nominal rates, needs to be acknowledged with gratitude.